 Marubeni Corp.
-(8002), set to buy Gavilon Group LLC for $3.6 billion, will raise loans to fund half the purchase and sell assets to reduce debt, Barclays Plc.
-(BARC) and JPMorgan Chase & Co.
+(8002), set to buy Gavilon Group LLC for $3.6 billion, will raise loans to fund half the purchase and sell assets to reduce debt, Barclays Plc (BARC) and JPMorgan Chase & Co.
 (JPM:US) said.

 Marubeni, whose businesses span Chilean copper mining, oil and textiles, will become the largest grain trader in the U.S. after Archer-Daniels-Midland Co.
 (ADM:US) following the deal, according to a presentation from the call posted on Marubeni’s website today.
 Marubeni will take on $2 billion of debt as part of the acquisition, its biggest.

 Marubeni is reviewing the assets that could be sold to cut debt after the Gavilon purchase, JPMorgan analyst Akira Kishimoto said today in a report based on the Marubeni conference call, which was closed to the media.
+The call “dispelled uncertainties” over how Marubeni will pay for the acquisition, he said.

 To contact the reporters on this story: Yuriy Humber in Tokyo at firstname.lastname@example.org; Ichiro Suzuki in Tokyo at email@example.com